 What do you do when brickwork is in bad condition?
 Depending on what state the brickwork is in, a tear-down may be called for.
 However, often brickwork can be restored and strengthened using helical ties such as Simpson Strong-Tie® Heli-Tie™ wall ties and stitching ties.
 This post introduces these two types of helical ties, which might be just what you need for your next brick restoration project.

-Unreinforced Masonry buildings in moderate to high seismic areas can be a disaster in waiting.
-These types of structures have little or no ductility capacity (reference the recent “Building Drift – Do You Check It?” blog post for a discussion on ductility) required for structures to prevent loss of life in a seismic event.
-Many of these buildings are in densely populated areas, have historical meaning, and can be costly to retrofit.
-Fortunately, there are tools available for engineers to assess and design the needed retrofits to mitigate the potential loss of life and increase the seismic resiliency of these buildings.
+Unreinforced masonry (URM) buildings in moderate- to high-seismic areas can be a disaster in waiting.
+These types of structures have very little of the ductility required of structures to prevent loss of life or business disruption in a seismic event.
+(Consult our Structural Engineering Blog post “Building Drift – Do You Check It?” for a discussion on ductility.)
+Many of these buildings are in densely populated areas, have historical meaning, provide important living or business spaces, and can be costly to retrofit.
+In this blog, Simpson Strong-Tie engineers discuss tools available for engineers to assess these buildings and design the retrofits needed to mitigate a potential loss of life and increase seismic resiliency.

 While the Simpson Strong-Tie Tye Gilb R&D lab in Stockton is a large testing facility, the world’s largest R&D lab is Mother Nature herself.
 Natural disasters such as earthquakes or storms put our engineering designs to the test.
 In this week’s blog post, I’ll be turning attention to wall anchorage for out-of-plane forces and the lessons we have learned from Mother Nature so far.